 About the course

-The one year MSt is designed primarily for those students who wish to prepare for doctoral work on a shorter course.
+The one year MSt is an intensive and high-pressure course designed primarily for those students who wish to prepare for doctoral work by means of a shorter course than the two-year MPhil in Ancient History.
 For this degree you will write a dissertation of up to 10,000 words and complete two other options.

-These options are usually assessed by a pair of pre-submitted essays, although the method of examination may differ.
+These options are assessed by a pair of pre-submitted essays.

 Many MSt graduates go on to take doctorates, either in Oxford or elsewhere.
 Many subsequently take up university teaching or research posts after finishing their doctorates.
 Those who do not take doctorates go into a variety of occupations, including teaching, publishing, administration, business and other professions.